Black Beans (1 Cup)

 Add Healthy Fats

-Incorporate healthy fats like avocado, nuts, or olive oil into your meal.
-These can help to slow digestion and reduce glucose spikes.
+Incorporate healthy fats like avocado slices, nuts, or olive oil to help moderate the glucose response.

 Stay Hydrated

-Drink plenty of water with your meal.
-Adequate hydration can aid in digestion and help maintain stable blood sugar levels.
+Drink plenty of water throughout the day, especially during meals, as it aids in digestion and helps maintain stable blood sugar levels.

 Find Glucose response for your favourite foods